Internationally-Educated applicants applying to CSHBC

 Applicants must provide two character references from individuals who have known you for at least two years, and who are not family members, classmates, or friends, or stand to benefit from your application, and who can attest to your values, morals, and conduct.
 These references must be dated within 60 days of your application to CSHBC.

-Log in to the Applicant Portal and provide the required information about your referees, including an email address for each.
-Each referee must submit a letter of reference directly to the College at email@example.com or by mail.
-Letters of reference may be attached to an email; however, letters must include an original signature and contact information.
+Log in to the Applicant Portal and provide the required information about your references, including an email address for each.
+Each of your references must submit a letter of reference directly to the College at email@example.com or by mail and must contain that individual’s contact information.

-If you are, or have been, regulated as a health professional by any other regulatory body, you must provide a letter or certificate dated within 60 days of the date of your application from each relevant regulatory body.
+If you are, or have been, regulated as a health professional by any other regulatory body, you must provide a letter or certificate dated within 60 days of the date of your application from each relevant regulatory body (a “Verification of Registration”).
 This must specify details of any cancellation, suspension, limitation, or conditions on your entitlement to practise, and any investigation, review, or proceeding that could lead to one of these outcomes.
+Verifications of Registration may be sent to the College by email, so long as they come directly from an authorized individual at the regulatory body in question.

 Under BC’s Criminal Records Review Act, all RAUDs and RSLPs must complete a criminal record check when they first become registered with the College and every five years thereafter.